 School mistress, 70 year old Mary Oram was probably John’s mother.
 The 51 year old Mary would have been John’s sister, but 45 year old Ann could have been John’s wife or sister.
 The birth certificate for Ann Oram, daughter of John Oram born in 1837 in Ditcheat is almost certainly for the three year old Ann in the census.
 The certificate gives Ann’s mother’s name as ‘Ann Oram formerly Davis’ but to confuse matters in the 1871 census John is living with his sister Anne born 1793.

 In the 1841 census peoples’ married status was not recorded, from 1851 onwards they were, so we know that John was a widower by 1851 and could have been in 1841.
-There is a death certificate for Ann Oram who died early 1838, who could have been John’s wife dying a month or so after registering the birth to her daughter Ann on 27 December 1837.
+There is a death certificate for Anne Oram who died in West Camel in early 1838 but this Anne was 60 years old. at a time when John was 38.

 The 1851 census confirms that Mary, Sarah and Ann are daughters of John, agricultural labourer by then definitely a widower living in Tinney’s Lane, Ditcheat.
 John’s mother Mary is still the local school mistress, living with her daughter Ann, a knitter while her other daughter Mary is housekeeper to a family in Castle Cary.

 Mother Mary had died by the 1861 census and her daughter Ann was the Alhampton Infant School mistress living with her ‘lodger’ sister Mary.
 John was with his two daughters Mary and Sarah.
 In 1860 Ann had married William Golledge and would later marry Heber Denman.